msdeep14/Algorithms-Practice/README.md

-# geeksforgeeks practice
+# Algorithms practice

-My solutions to problem of [geeksforgeeks](http://www.geeksforgeeks.org/) portal
+This repository contains solutions to popular interview questions.